-In a food processor, place the flour, salt, and sugar and process until
+a food processor, place the flour, salt, and sugar and process until

 combined.
-Add the butter and process until the mixture resembles coarse
+Add the cold butter and process until the mixture resembles coarse

 Turn the dough onto your work surface and gather into a ball.

-bigger than the muffin tins.
+slightly bigger than the muffin cups, cut the pastry into 24 rounds.
 (To prevent the

 pastry from sticking to the counter and to ensure uniform thickness, keep